-- Amend Schedule 4 of the Eurobodalla LEP 2012 to identify the land to be reclassified from community to operational land - Amend the Eurobodalla LEP 2012 Zone Map in relation to the subject land from C2 Environmental Conservation to R2 Low Density Residential - Amend the Eurobodalla LEP 2012 Minimum Lot Size Map in relation to the subject land to provide a minimum lot size of 550sqm (K) - Amend the Eurobodalla LEP 2012 Height of Buildings Map in relation to the subject land to provide a maximum building height of 8.5m (I) - Amend the Eurobodalla LEP 2012 Land Reclassification Part Lots) Map to identify that part of the subject land proposed to be reclassified.
+- Amend Schedule 4 to identify the land to be reclassified from community to operational land - Amend the Zone Map from C2 Environmental Conservation to R2 Low Density Residential - Amend the Minimum Lot Size Map to provide a minimum lot size of 550sqm (K) - Amend the Height of Buildings Map to provide a maximum building height of 8.5m (I) - Amend the Land Reclassification (Part Lots) Map to identify that part of the land proposed to be reclassified.

-- The subject land is a small portion of the public reserve, at 0.27% of the total area of the lot. - The public reserve is and will remain a bushland reserve. - The loss of part of the public reserve will not reduce local residents' accessibility to local open space. - Funds from the sale of the land would be allocated to future Council projects.

-• Future development is limited to potential for future boundary fencing.
+- The subject land is a small portion of the public reserve, at 0.27% of the total area of the lot. - The public reserve is and will remain a bushland reserve. - The loss of part of the public reserve will not reduce local residents' accessibility to local open space. - Funds from the sale of the land would be allocated to future Council projects. - Future development is limited to potential for future boundary fencing.

-- The land would cease to be public reserve - No other interests have been identified or would be discharged operty Description
+- The land would cease to be public reserve. - No other interests have been identified or would be discharged.

-Part of Lot 2 DP 1260850,

-Ridge Street, Catalina
+Part of Lot 2 DP 1260850, Ridge Street, Catalina

-Enable Council to sell the subject land.
+• Enable Council to sell the subject land.
 Adjoining landholder requested to purchase the land for private open space.

-- Amend Schedule 4 of the Eurobodalla LEP 2012 to identify the land to be reclassified from community to operational land - Amend the Eurobodalla LEP 2012 Zone Map in relation to the subject land from C2 Environmental Conservation to R2 Low Density Residential - Amend the Eurobodalla LEP 2012 Minimum Lot Size Map in relation to the subject land to provide a minimum lot size of 550sqm (K) - Amend the Eurobodalla LEP 2012 Height of Buildings Map in relation to the subject land to provide a maximum building height of 8.5m (I) - Amend the Eurobodalla LEP 2012 Land Reclassification Part Lots) Map to identify that part of the subject land proposed to be reclassified.
+- Amend Schedule 4 to identify the land to be reclassified from community to operational land - Amend the Zone Map from C2 Environmental Conservation to R2 Low Density Residential - Amend the Minimum Lot Size Map to provide a minimum lot size of 550sqm (K) - Amend the Height of Buildings Map to provide a maximum building height of 8.5m (I) - Amend the Land Reclassification (Part Lots) Map to identify that part of the land proposed to be reclassified.

-- The subject land is a small portion of the public open space, at 3.7% of the total area of the lot. - The remainder of the lotwill remain a bushland reserve. - Reclassificationa and sale will not reduce local residents' accessibility to local open space. - Funds from the sale of the land would be allocated to future Council projects.

-• Future development is limited but may include a secondary dwelling, subject to planning approval.
+- The subject land is a small portion of the public open space, at 3.7% of the total area of the lot. - The remainder of the lot will remain a bushland reserve. - Reclassification and sale will not reduce local residents' accessibility to local open space. - Funds from the sale of the land would be allocated to future Council projects. - Future development is limited but may include a secondary dwelling, subject to planning approval.

-- The land is not a public reserve - No other interests have been identified or would be discharged
+- The land is not a public reserve. - No other interests have been identified or would be discharged.